cyberrumor/algotrader/README.md

 <img src="/screenshot.jpg">

-Much of the formulas could have been implimented via a module like numpy, but I chose to write them out manually as this is mostly to help me practice.
+Many of the formulas could have been implimented via a module like numpy, but I chose to write them out manually as this is mostly to help me practice.

+# Implimented features

+- Following stop loss based on parabolic SAR
+- Bollinger bands

 # Planned features

-- Alternate following stop loss based on parabolic SAR.
 - Kalman filtering of various signals.
 - Given more than one stock, a recommendation on which to purchase.
 - Auto diversification.